JetBrains/intellij-sdk-docs/topics/ui/text/punctuation.md

 ![](2_01_truncated_text.png)
 *A notification can be expanded to show the full text.*

 Use an ellipsis with verbs describing an ongoing process, for example, Searching… See more examples in [Progress text](progress_text.md).

 Use the ellipsis character … <span style="color: #999999;">(U+2026 in Unicode)</span>.
-Do not use three separate “dot” characters.
+Do not use three separate "dot" characters.

 ## Period